windup/windup-web/KEYCLOAK-SETUP.md

             <auth-server-url>${keycloak.server.url}</auth-server-url>
         ```

-* Register the client in Keycloak for windup-web-services
+* Now **repeat the "Common steps" for `windup-web-services`** - create another Keycloak client.
-  * Follow the same steps, except use the name "windup-web-services" instead of "windup-web"
+  * Follow the same steps, except use the name "windup-web-services" instead of "windup-web".
+  * The `<realm-public-key>` will be the same, no need for another system property.